leoguzi/mywallet-back/README.md

 npm i
 ```

-5. Create the database using the provided dump file.
+5. Create the database using the provided dump  (mywallet.sql).

-6. Configure the enviroment variables using the .env.example file.
+6. Configure the environment variables using the .env.example file.

 7. Run the back-end on development mode with: